 Customize your pistol.
 There is no perfect handgun so you end up choosing what’s best according to your needs and wants.
 Fortunately, most handguns can be customized with longer or shorter triggers, grips either for improving the gun’s handling and recoil management, or even add-on sight for better shooting accuracy.

 Invest in a quality holster.
 You bought a concealable pistol because you want something that you can carry around comfortably.
 To integrate your handgun to your daily outfit, a good-quality holster is a necessity.
 You might even want to buy a few to match the clothes you are wearing on a particular day or event.
-This is where pocket pistols outshine its bigger competitors.
+This is where pocket pistols outshine their bigger competitors.
 Calling 9mms and 45s!
 Because of the small dimensions, you are more likely to find a holster with the functionality you require and the design you desire.

 Shoot that pocket pistol and shoot it a lot.
 It’s actually the most important part of owning any handgun.
 You need to be familiar with your pistol, so keep practicing until everything feels second nature to you.
 The problem with small-sized pistols is that they have smaller surface areas than full-sized ones.
 This makes it harder to grip and control.
 The shorter barrel also means a shorter sight.
 These concerns make pocket pistols more difficult to shoot.
 Invest time and effort in the range so you can familiarize yourself with how your gun acts and reacts.
 Increase the difficulty of your target setups so it will be easier when an actual defensive shooting happens.